What is an Offering Memorandum (OM) in Commercial Real Estate (CRE)?

 These items – and others – help investors to determine whether or not the property is located in a strong, growing market.

 Pictures and Maps

-All OMs contain pictures of the property.
+All offering memorandums contain pictures of the real estate property.
 The best OMs contain high quality, professional photos of every aspect of the property including the interior, exterior, parking, roof, finishes, and lobby.
 The idea behind the photos is to provide investors with a good feel for the property’s condition without actually having to visit it in person.

 Maps are also a very helpful way for investors to understand what surrounds the property.
 The best maps will make notes of important points of interest such as highways, schools, offices, major retailers, and other points of interest.

 One of the best ways to determine whether or not the proforma rent and sales assumptions are realistic is to compare them to similar properties in the sale market.
 As such, OMs will often provide tables that highlight how the property offered for sale compares to similar properties on both a rental and sales basis.

 For example, the table may highlight that the market average rent for similar properties is $10.00 PSF.
 If the proforma assumption for the property offered for sale is $12.00 PSF, it would cause an investor to dig into the details of the transaction to determine why or if a 20% rental premium is justified.

 OMs may contain more information than the above because they are tailored to the specifics of the property.
 The real estate broker who creates it makes the final determination of what to include/exclude.
 In reality, they are often working from pre-set templates that their firm has created for branding purposes and to make sure all of their marketing packages are consistent.

 Offering Memorandums vs. Investment Prospectus